Welcome to Year 6

 Welcome to Year 6!
 We are all looking forward to continuing and sharing in new adventures together as you all develop within your education in your final year of Primary School.
 We hope you all enjoy your time in Year 6 and if you do have any questions, please contact your class teacher using the class email address.

-Homework will be set each Friday and is due back in the following Thursday.
-Children will need to put their homework book into the designated homework box in their classroom.
-Homework will consist of one activity from the Topic home learning sheet, reading to an adult three times each week, timetables practice and weekly spellings.
+As well as this children are expected to read to an adult three times each week, practice times tables using TTRS and practice spellings in their RWI Log Book.
 We ask that adults at home sign and date their child's reading record when they have been heard read.
 Children need to bring their reading book and RWI Log Book into school each day.

 is a great way for your child to continue improving their reading and comprehension skills.
-The book bands correspond with the book band that your child is on in school and completing the quizzes by clicking on the Bug's face on pages throughout the books will improve your child's comprehension skills further.
 Logins can be found in the front of you child's Reading Record book.

 Our Autumn Term Curriculum

-In Science, we will be learning all about classification.
-Children will have opportunities to create their own species and to identify and classify tress and living things within the local environment.
+In Science this half term, we will be learning all about classification.
+Children will have opportunities to create their own species and to identify and classify trees and living things within the local environment.

-This term we will be exploring the use if coding using the Purple Mash scheme of learning for year 6.
+This term we will be exploring the use if coding and spreadsheets using the Purple Mash scheme of learning for year 6.

 The children will focus on specific topics including families and friendships, safe relationships and respecting ourselves and others.